Moiat, Together With UNIDO, To Host Government And Industry Leaders In Decarbonizing Industry With Technology Program At COP28

 Focusing on the main enablers to effectively use technology to accelerate decarbonization, the program will focus on 3 main pillars: industrial decarbonization; accelerating the green energy transition; and innovation for climate action.
 The sessions will look at enablers including policy, regulations, technology, infrastructure, financing and partnerships.

-Gerd Müller, Director General of the United Nations Industrial Development Organization (UNIDO), underscored decarbonization and green energy as the only way to achieve global development and prosperity, given the energy demand expect.
+Gerd Mller, Director General of the United Nations Industrial Development Organization (UNIDO), underscored decarbonization and green energy as the only way to achieve global development and prosperity, given the energy demand expect.

 He said:“COP28 will be about concrete solutions.
 Global energy demand is projected to increase by 50 to 70 percent by 2050.
 We know we must adopt a sustainable and inclusive model of economic growth, and ensure that the countries of the Global South have a real development perspective.
 We need a major course correction towards sustainable, inclusive industrialization, which requires transforming our entire industrial and energy systems.
 That is not only a challenge, but also an opportunity.
 We have the technologies and the knowledge to enable this transition.
 What we need are large investments in decarbonization, technology transfer and global solidarity.”